-Documents are usually the lifeblood of an enterprise workflow.
+Document processing is usually the lifeblood of an enterprise workflow.
 Whether they’re physical, digital, standardised, structured, or unstructured, there will still inevitably be bottlenecks that emerge around manual document processing, document classification and data extraction.
 In a way, the data is being constrained by the very medium which contains it.
 Every interaction with a document is a point of friction which increases processing time and creates an opportunity for error.
-So, how bad is the problem really and what are the options for overcoming the bottleneck?
+So, how bad is the problem really and AI for documents an option for overcoming the bottleneck?

 The Surprising Research